qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

       * - class
         - Class ID where the function should be attached.
-      * - feature_name *(opt)*
+      * - feature_name
-        - Feature name under which the function should be attached; if missing, the original function name is used.
+        - *(opt.)* Feature name under which the function should be attached; if missing, the original function name is used.

 **Example**